Real Estate Investing | How To & Education | Foreclosure

 - Cold Call – Close the deal with a call from the brand that’s top of mind thanks to your consistent marketing outreach.

 This is one example of a multi-touch, multi-channel campaign.
-With the right apps and services working together, you can build a marketing automation stack to create whatever type of multi-faceted marketing campaign that works best for you.
+With the right apps and services working together, you can build a marketing automation stack to create whatever type of multi-faceted marketing campaign works best for you.

 How does marketing automation make you more competitive?